 Often we hesitate to pray big, bold prayers.

 Nevertheless, I prayed.
 I prayed for rain—torrential rain—the one thing that could extinguish the flames.
 And, that led me to think about a man in the Bible whose prayers made a difference to the weather—Elijah!
 He prayed and it didn’t rain for three and a half years.
 He prayed again and his prayers brought a downpour.

 As James 5:16 says: The earnest prayer of a righteous person has great power and produces wonderful results.
 There is a direct connection between our prayers and their effect.

 This should have encouraged me as I prayed for a change in weather on the west coast.
 But, then doubt set in.
 “Elijah,” I told myself, “was special.”
 He was a prophet and a “man of God.”
-My prayers can’t possibly have the same effect as Elijah’s prayers.
+My prayers couldn’t possibly have the same effect as Elijah’s prayers.

 I’m not the only one who held Elijah in awe.
 His popularity and achievements extended down through the centuries.
 He was a legend to the people of Israel right into Jesus’ time.
-But, James makes a significant point about Elijah for the Jewish people at that time, which also applies to us today.
+But, James made a significant point about Elijah for the Jewish people at that time, which also applies to us today.

 Pray Impossible Prayers

 If you’re feeling you’re not good enough, not holy enough, or there has to be something different in your life for impossible prayers to get answered, know that there doesn’t.

 You don’t need to be a special person to have big requests answered.
 You just need to pray earnestly, making big, bold prayers.

 What should you be praying for today?
 What do you earnestly want to happen?